|This is an unofficial version.

 (b) due to submersion or physical damage, is rendered inoperable, less useful, less valuable, less productive or hazardous to human or animal health. (« dommages »)

-"director" means the person appointed under The Civil Service Act as the director for the purposes of this Act. (« directeur »)
+"director" means the person appointed under Part 3 of The Public Service Act as the director for the purposes of this Act. (« directeur »)

 "economic loss" means